Shrinking city: White flight

-White flight generally refers to the movement of large percentages of Caucasian Americans out of racially mixed United States city centers and into largely homogenous suburban areas during the 20th century.
+White flight generally refers to the movement of large percentages of White Americans out of racially mixed United States city centers and into largely homogenous suburban areas during the 20th century.
 The result of this migration, according to theorists studying shrinking cities, was the loss of money and infrastructure from urban centers.
 As the wealthier and more politically powerful populations fled from cities, so too did funding and government interest.
 The result, according to many academics, was the fundamental decline of urban health across United States cities beginning in the 20th century.

 A Home Owners' Loan Corporation 1936 security map of Philadelphia showing redlining of lower income neighborhoods.
 Households and businesses in the red zones could not get mortgages or business loans.

 The product of white flight was a stratification of wealth with the poorest (and mostly non-white) groups in the center of cities and the richest (and mostly white) outside the city in suburban locations.
 As suburbanization began to increase through to the late 20th century, urban health and infrastructure precipitously dropped.
 In other words, United States urban areas began to decline.

 Mid-20th-century political policies greatly contributed to urban disinvestment and decline.
 Both the product and intent of these policies were highly racial oriented.
 Although discrimination and racial segregation already existed prior to the passage of the National Housing Act in 1934, the structural process of discrimination was federally established with the Federal Housing Administration (FHA).
 The result of the establishment of the FHA was redlining.
 Redlining refers to the demarcation of certain districts of poor, minority urban populations where government and private investment were discouraged.
 The decline of minority inner city neighborhoods was worsened under the FHA and its policies.
 Redlined districts could not improve or maintain a thriving population under conditions of withheld mortgage capital.